Independent Union (political party)

-Independent Union is a minor political party in the United Kingdom.
+Independent Union was a minor political party in the United Kingdom.
 It was founded in February 2019 by six independent councillors on Hartlepool Borough Council to contest in the 2019 United Kingdom local elections, the party gaining a councillor and retaining another out of a total of five fielded candidates.

 Hartlepool Borough Council

 In May 2019, following multiple defections from Labour to Socialist Labour at Hartlepool Borough Council, Independent Union forged a coalition with the Conservatives and the Veterans and People's Party, forming the largest grouping with 11 councillors, 6 shy of control.
 At the Annual General Meeting of the council, leader of the coalition, Cllr Shane Moore, was elected the Leader of the Council, with his Deputy, Cllr Mike Young being voted deputy leader.

 In September 2019, all IU councillors, as well as the one Veterans and People's Party councillor, who made up the coalition at Hartlepool Borough Council defected to the Brexit Party, renaming their already existing coalition with the three Conservative councillors to the "Brexit and Conservative Coalition".
 Despite this, the IU was still registered with the Electoral Commission with Shane Moore listed as its current leader.
 The party leader has been Shane Moore since 2019.

 In early 2020, several of the councillors concerned returned to their parties, including the Independent Union and Veterans and People's Party.